 Excellent quality is if the plush itself is in flawless condition, but the tag is worn or creased.

-There’s a solid pattern here: regardless of the quality of the tag, for the toy to be worth anything, the plush has to be in perfect condition.
+There’s a noticeable pattern here – regardless of tag quality, for the toy to be worth anything, the plush has to be in perfect condition.

 Tactic for Success

-The waiting game is popular with tons of different investments.
+The waiting game is popular with many forms of investments.

-The general idea is that the longer you have something, the less common it may become and the higher the demand and value become.
+The general idea is that the longer you have something, the less common it becomes thus its value goes up.

 Sometimes waiting is the only way to see if they’ll be worth anything.